gruns/blagoblag/content/blog/2013/dec/30/about-python-3.rst

 Beyond all of this, it has a nasty pernicious effect on the development of Python itself: it means there's no feedback cycle.
-The fact that Python 3 is being exclusively by very early adopters means that what little feedback happens on new features comes from users who may not be totally representative of the broader community.
+The fact that Python 3 is being used exclusively by very early adopters means that what little feedback happens on new features comes from users who may not be totally representative of the broader community.
 And as we get farther and farther in the 3.X series it gets worse and worse.
 Now we're building features on top of other features